arturovaine/arturovaine/README.md

 <!--
 ![codewars](https://www.codewars.com/users/arturovaine/badges/small)
 “The most advanced application of technology is not necessarily the same as the application of the most advanced technology.”
 Fred Forchheimer
+In 2021 I joined the 7th cohort of LIF programme at the Royal Academy of Engineering (RAEng), United Kingdom's academy founded in 1976.
+"LIF is a training and mentoring course for leading technology entrepreneurs from Newton Fund partner countries.
+It is run by the RAEng in partnership with local organisations."
+I have been selected from a competitive field of applicants based on the novelty, technical credibility and commercial potential of the submited innovation and its potential to make a positive contribution to social and economic development.
 -->